makanju0la/EC-VLM/README.md

 ---

-## 🗣️ EC Token Generation via Referential Game

-### Step 1: Train the Speaker-Listener Agents
+## Step 1: 🗣️ Train the Speaker-Listener Agents

 Train agents in a referential game using image inputs.
 The **speaker** encodes images into discrete EC tokens, and the **listener** learns to resolve the correct referent based on these tokens.